GT-CS3300/LocationSearch/README.md

 	}
 ```

-returns authentication token to be saved in a cookie
+returns authentication token be sent in subsequent requests as a "Bearer Token" type authentication

 ### POST
 ```